Why Your Claude Code Configuration Matters More Than Your Model Choice

 Beyond Tools: Why Configuration IS Your Governance Model

-Here's the shift in thinking that matters.
+Here's the shift in thinking that actually matters.

 None of that scales with Claude Code.
+And honestly?
+It never scaled with anything.

 The real insight: Configuration is code.
 Version-controlled.
 Reviewable.
 Testable.
 Hierarchical.